mykolas-perevicius/strive-frontend/README.md

     ```bash
     Copy code
     npm run dev```
-This will start the Vite development server, typically available at http://localhost:5173.
+This will start the Vite development server.
 The port can differ, so check the output of the command.

 ## Building and Running with Docker